Investments and Taxes

 Dividends and other distributions

 Stocks and mutual funds often pay dividends or make other distributions.
 Those are also generally subject to tax in non-retirement accounts.
-For tax purposes, dividends are considered either “qualified” or “nonqualified.”
-Dividends paid on publicly traded U.S. stocks and stocks owned by qualified foreign corporations are considered qualified dividends, if certain requirements are met.
-Qualified dividends are taxed at the favorable long-term capital gains rates, topping out at a 20% rate for taxpayers whose income surpasses the 35% tax bracket.
+For tax purposes, dividends are considered either qualified or nonqualified.
+Dividends paid on publicly traded U.S. stocks and stocks owned by qualified foreign corporations are considered qualified dividends if certain requirements are met.
+Qualified dividends are taxed at the favorable long-term capital gains rates, topping out at a 20% rate for taxpayers whose income exceeds certain thresholds.
 Nonqualified dividends do not receive this preferential tax treatment.

 Distributions from mutual funds can come in many forms, including dividends (ordinary or qualified), exempt-interest dividends and capital gain distributions.
 Knowing which you receive is critical, as they may be taxed at different rates.
-Many investors automatically reinvest their dividends and capital gain distributions; as explained earlier, this income is taxable even if reinvested.
-The gain from the sale of mutual fund shares is also taxable capital gain, so understanding purchase dates and their basis in shares can become confusing.
+The gain from the sale of mutual fund shares is also taxable capital gain.
+Many investors automatically reinvest their distributions, so understanding purchase dates and their basis in shares can become confusing.
 “Making sure the tax advisor gets the right information to prepare the tax return is important, and we try to help our clients with this when needed,” said Ameriprise financial advisor Chad Davis.

 Having a holistic plan

 In addition to retirement accounts, the tax law provides incentives for other types of savings.
 For example, health savings accounts enable individuals with certain types of high deductible insurance to save pre-tax for medical expenses.
-If you are saving to put a child or grandchild through college, you may be able to get tax-free treatment for earnings when paying for qualified education costs with 529 plan savings.
-Plus, many states provide their residents with an immediate deduction or credit on their state return for contributions made to that state’s 529 plan during the year.
+If you are saving to put a child or grandchild through college or to pay tuition for attendance at an elementary or secondary public, private or religious school, you may be able to get tax-free treatment for qualified higher education costs with 529 plans.
+Plus, many states provide their residents with a deduction or credit on their state return for contributions made to that state’s 529 plan during the year.

 “It’s important to have a plan that takes into account not just retirement savings, but other financial goals as well such as college costs and even medical expenses in retirement.
 We try to help our clients with all aspects of their financial lives.
 We enjoy working with the tax experts at Block Advisors to design a plan that addresses when and how much the client pays in taxes,” said Ameriprise financial advisor Chad Davis.

-Ameriprise Financial and Block Advisors are not affiliated.
-Block Advisors is not a broker-dealer.
+Ameriprise Financial and H&R Block® are not affiliated.
+H&R Block is not a broker-dealer.